General Dentist | Endodontist | Oral Surgeon | Orthodontist | Pediatric Dentist | Periodontist | Prosthodontist

 Dr. Charles and Mabel Saunders Pre-Dental Scholarship:

 To qualify, a student must be a pre-dental student, must have 60 hours of pre-dental courses and must demonstrate academic excellence.
-This scholarship application is available February 1 through March 1 of each year. the scholarship is awarded the following fall or spring semester.
 For more information about this scholarship, please contact Todd Lang.

 These are not the only scholarships available to students interested in going to dental school.
 General scholarships are also offered through each department and college across campus.
 Below you will find scholarship webpages for the popular majors listed above:

 If you do not see your major listed under the college listed above, please visit the scholarship website of the college that houses your major.